mknxdev/vue-ctx-injector/README.md

 ></div>
 ```

-This syntax must be used to let VCI knows which elements it needs to used and
+This syntax must be used to let VCI knows which elements it needs to use and
 how.
 By default, `data-v-comp` must be used to reference the component name
 while `data-v:<propname>` is used to pass props data to the component
 (`<propname>` is the **kebab-case** version of the component prop name).